Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Experiments

-Moreover, statistical analysis is performed to show the extent to which local and global structure is preserved in the latent space for each algorithm.
-Taking MNIST-full as an example, the statistical analysis of the global rank-preservation is shown in Fig.~\ref{fig:7} (a)-(f).
-For the $i$-th cluster, if the rank (in terms of Euclidean distance) between it and the $j$-th cluster is preserved from input space to latent space, then the grid in the $i$-th row and $j$-th column is marked as blue, otherwise yellow.
-As shown in the figure, only our method can fully preserve the global rank between different clusters, while all other methods fail.
+\textbf{Statistical Analysis.} The statistical analysis is performed to show the extent to which local and global structure is preserved in the latent space for each algorithm.
+Taking MNIST-full as an example, the statistical analysis of the global rank-preservation is shown in Fig.~\ref{fig:6} (a)-(f).
+For the $i$-th cluster, if the rank (in terms of Euclidean distance) between it and the $j$-th cluster is preserved from the input space to the latent space, then the grid in the $i$-th row and $j$-th column is marked as blue, otherwise yellow.
+As shown in the figure, only GCML can fully preserve the global rank between different clusters, while all other methods fail.

-Finally, we perform statistical analysis for the local isometry property of each algorithm.
-For each sample $x_i$ in the dataset, it forms a number of point pairs with its neighborhood samples $\{(x_i, x_j)|i=1,2,...,N;x_j \in \mathcal{N}_{i}^{X}\}$.
-We compute the difference in the distance of these point pairs from the input space to the latent space $\{d_Z(x_i, x_j)-d_X(x_i, x_j)|i=1,2,...,N;x_j \in \mathcal{N}_{i}\}$, and plot it as a histogram.
-As shown in Fig.~\ref{fig:7} (g), the curves of DCRL are distributed on both sides of the 0 value, with maximum peak height and minimum peak-bottom width, respectively, which indicates that DCRL achieves the best local isometry.
-Although IDEC claims that they can preserve the local structure well, there is still a big gap between their results and ours.
+Moreover, we perform statistical analysis for the local isometry property of each algorithm.
+For each sample $x_i$, it forms a number of point pairs with its neighborhood samples $\{(x_i, x_j)|i=1,2,...,N;x_j \in \mathcal{N}_{i}^{X}\}$.
+We compute the differences in the distance of these point pairs from the input space to the latent space $\{d_Z(x_i, x_j)-d_X(x_i, x_j)|i=1,2,...,N;x_j \in \mathcal{N}_{i}\}$, and plot them as a histogram.
+As shown in Fig.~\ref{fig:6} (g), the curve of GCML are distributed on both sides of the 0 value, with \emph{maximum peak height} and \emph{minimum peak-bottom width}, respectively, which indicates that GCML achieves the best local isometry.
+Though IDEC \cite{guo2017improved} claims that they can preserve the local structure well, their results are still far from ours.